-Our second blog post in the series is written by Dr. Susan Aglukark, a wonderfully unique Inuk artist from Arviat, Nunavut.
+Our third blog post in the series is written by Dr. Susan Aglukark, a wonderfully unique Inuk artist from Arviat, Nunavut.
 Our goal is to spark conversations about why heritage matters, and broaden the circle of supporters and public champions.

 By Dr. Susan Aglukark, O.C.

 A story that profoundly touched me was told to us (siblings) by our mother, a childhood memory and one which would have been very emotional and *culturally foreign.

 My mother’s and father’s childhoods were spent on the land much like the old Inuit.
 I imagine it was a bit of a confusing time because while they lived in tents and igluit, the others (RCMP, Roman Catholic Church, Government Agents, and the Hudson’s Bay Company) had “homes” of wooden structures.
 Imagine a village of igloos interspersed with wooden homes: a near permanent and new presence, a new language, changing rules of survival, an either or situation.
 I call this period the “transition” years.
 These transition years were brief but a time of great emotional and cultural distress.

 It was during this time of transition and distress in the 1950s that several policies were developed, designed to begin the process of “managing the Inuit problem.”
 Part of this dialogue was about placing Inuit into permanent settlements, one solution and consequent policy was the education policy or the residential school policy (the assimilation policy).

 This same policy was adopted/adapted and enforced to begin to educate Inuit children; many were forcibly taken from their families/camps and placed in residential schools.